uipath-certification/uipath-certification.github.io/_posts/2020-10-15-image-uipath-certification-exam-objectives.md

 Here's a UiPath Certification Exam Objectives image.

-We host the [Associate Exam](/associate-objectives.html) Objectives on this site as text, but sometimes people want them as an image to print out or make into a screensaver or someething crazy like that.
+We host a listing of the [Associate Exam Objectives](/associate-objectives.html) on this site as normal HTML page, but sometimes people want them as an image to print out or make into a screensaver or someething crazy like that.
 I'm not here to judge crazy.

 It's a long image.
 But long is good.
 I may put one together as a two page PDF as well.